Fulbright helps leaders innovate

 Win a Fulbright scholarship – whether it’s the Non-Profit Leadership version or those granted over the past 70 years to luminaries like John Steinbeck, Henry Kissinger, Milton Friedman or Muhammad Yunus – and it’s easy to assume that the Fulbright guarantees success.

 Life’s not like that.
-According to Sam Sayers, CEO of the Australian Scholarships Foundation and someone who helped select the recent Non-Profit Fulbright winners, the scholarship’s impact is more nuanced.
+According to Sam Sayers, Head of Origin Energy Foundation and someone who has been on the selection panel for Non-Profit Fulbright winners, the scholarship’s impact is more nuanced.

 “I think the people who’ve won the Fulbright scholarship would say that it’s catalysed their success, not created it.
 Each of them came to the scholarship with a unique imprint of experience.
 They take an immense amount from the Fulbright and add to that experience in the organisations they work in or lead when they come back from America.”

 Layer upon layer

 Dr Tessa Boyd-Caine is CEO of Health Justice Australia, an organisation that aids people experiencing complex need by breaking down the barriers between health and legal services.
 She won the Non-Profit Fulbright in 2013 and used it to examine the regulatory and reporting structures through which U.S. charities and foundations are governed.

 “The Fulbright helped me see the power of innovation,” says Tessa.
 “Not just the shiny new stuff but that focus US institutions have on constantly looking for new and better ways to do things.
 What I think I’ve been able to layer onto that in the years since is the power of partnership.
 Of not trying to solve complex problems with a focus on a single lever.”